The end point of our 3 day trek from Kalaw was Inle Lake and this was a place that I had really wanted to visit in Myanmar.

-At the end of the trek, we had to take a boat from the Southern end of the lake to the Northern end which is where the main town is.
+At the end of the trek, we had to take a boat from the Southern end of the lake to the Northern end which is where the main town of Inle Lake is.

 To be honest we saw so much on this boat trip which took about an hour that we didn’t think we would need to go back out on the lake.
 We past the village, a temple, we saw fishermen fishing in the local way when then lake all opened out and i was totally blown away.

-We arrived in the town and went to pick up our big bags from Goodwin hotel where our guesthouse in Kalaw had dropped them while we were trekking and rather than going out and looking for accommodation we decided to stay there where we paid $20 USD for a twin room per night. (although if you’re reading this and going to Inle Lake, do not stay there!
+We arrived in the town of Inle Lake and went to pick up our big bags from Goodwin hotel where our guesthouse in Kalaw had dropped them while we were trekking and rather than going out and looking for accommodation we decided to stay there where we paid $20 USD for a twin room per night.
+(Although do not stay there!
 It was filthy with unhelpful staff!!).

 I didn’t think there would be much to do in Inle Lake and thought it was just the lake and seen as we had already seen quite a bit i wasn’t sure how we would pass the next day but sure enough our first full day in Inle Lake was a a great one…